Qorryik/Ecommerce-Customer-Behavior-Dataset/README.md

 ## ✅ Final Conclusion

-This analysis shows that customer engagement—especially login frequency and purchasing activity—plays a more important role in churn behavior than demographic factors such as age.
+This analysis shows that customer engagement especially login frequency and purchasing activity plays a more important role in churn behavior than demographic factors such as age.
 While age and gender describe customer distribution, behavioral metrics are stronger predictors of retention.
 The tuned Random Forest model provides the most effective solution for churn prediction and can support data-driven retention strategies.